Cliff Richey

-Tennis career
+Career

 Richey was the American junior national tennis champion in 1962 (16 years) and 1963 (18 years) and in 1964 he won the boys' singles title at the French Championships.
+He won his first senior singles in October 1962 at the Permian Basin Invitation in Midland, Texas against Butch Newman.

 Richey was a member of the American team which won the 1969 Davis Cup against Romania but did not actively participate.
 He was an active member of the team that won the 1970 Davis Cup, winning both his singles matches in the final against West Germany, and was voted the most valuable player.
 In September 1971, Richey quit the Davis Cup team before the final against Romania citing his disagreement with the USLTA over the choice of surface and the lack of consultation with players.
 In total, Richey played in seven Davis Cup ties between 1966 and 1970 and compiled a record of ten wins and three losses.

 Richey was the winner of the first Grand Prix tennis circuit, organized in 1970, finishing ahead of Arthur Ashe and Ken Rosewall.
 His career-high singles ranking was World No. 6, achieved in 1970, and No. 1 in the U.S for that same year.
 The No. 1 ranking was decided by the outcome of the semifinal match at the Pacific Coast Championships against his direct competitor, Stan Smith, and ultimately came down to just a single point when both players had a match-point at 4–4 in the sudden death tiebreak of the final set.